Exeter Tramways

 Staff photo — date unknown, but very probably taken in the early years of the tramway company’s life, i.e., the 1880s.
 Of those assembled, eight are conductors, with all but one wearing kepi-style caps; all eight are very young, which was probably a deliberate policy of the company, no doubt aimed at keeping the wage bill as low as possible.
 The gentleman in the centre is probably either the chairman or a significant shareholder.
 With thanks to David Bryant.

-A blow up of the above photo showing a very young conductor (No 1).
+An enlargement of the above photograph showing a very young conductor (No 1).
 The jacket was probably self-purchased, with the kepi-style cap being issued by the company, in order to confer a level of officialdom on the wearer.

-A photo of two horse trams at the junction of High St, Paris St and Sidwell St — photo undated, but possibly taken in the 1890s.
+A photograph of two horse trams at the junction of High Street, Paris Street and Sidwell Street — photo undated, but possibly taken in the 1890s.
 The two drivers are wearing bowler hats and long coachman-style overcoats.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.